Spray Chalk Outline

 ft., a large cumbersome stencil with which to deal.

-Air Chalk is a better solution if you can find it.
+Air Chalk is a better solution.

 Rust-Oleum

 Spray Chalk.
 Not recommended.
-Kuzsports
+Kuzsports,

-sells this in 17 ounce cans for $6.00 ($9.27 shipping and handling for a single
+in 2008, sold this in 17 ounce cans for $6.00 ($9.27 shipping and handling for a single

 can that can take 5 days to arrive) or a case of 12 cans for $62.
 One can sprays